Tea Stories: Kabusecha Shade Grown Green Tea

 The resulting delicately emerald-hued liquid is a great ‘halfway house’ between Sencha and Gyokuro with all the anti-oxidant benefits of both.

-On the downside, Kabusecha production is relatively small so it’s a lot harder to find than ordinary Sencha and, what many consider to be green tea royalty, Gyokuro in physical stores.
+On the downside, the production of Kabusecha shade-grown green tea production is relatively small so it’s a lot harder to find than ordinary Sencha and, what many consider to be green tea royalty, Gyokuro in physical stores.

 Tea: 4g (0.14 oz. = 1 heaped tsp.)